-Conclusion Working together to create a cloud for global good
+Conclusion to create a cloud for global good

-The moment demands a framework of laws and regulations created by people represented through their governments that preserves and protects important values and provides fair and equal access to the benefits that only a trusted, responsible, and inclusive cloud can make possible.
-It is vital that we work together now to create the framework for a cloud for global good.
-The rules and regulations that are implemented over the next few years will have a long-lasting impact on generations to come.
+As we have said before, this moment in history demands a framework of laws and regulations created by people represented through their governments that preserves and protects important values and provides fair and equal access to benefits that only a trusted, responsible and inclusive cloud can deliver.

-We urge policymakers, business owners, educators, citizens, advocates, experts — everyone who has a stake in the outcome —to come together to weigh the benefits and challenges inherent in this incredible wave of technology innovation as we work to craft a framework for cloud computing that will help us create a cloud for global good.
+More than ever, we need to work together to achieve this, and we look forward to continuing to engage with policymakers, business owners, educators, citizens, advocates, experts — everyone who has a stake in the outcome — to craft a framework for cloud computing that will help us create a cloud for global good.